Azure-Samples/netappfiles-cli-dual-protocol-sample/README.md

 ## Prerequisites

 1. Make sure you comply with the dual-protocol considerations before you proceed.
-1. Have the Root CA certificate used by the AD Domain Controller and the Windows clients exported as Base64 encoded X.509 certificate file, if unsure, steps 2-3 in [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#upload-active-directory-certificate-authority-public-root-certificate) document shows how to export the certificate.
+2. Have the Root CA certificate used by the AD Domain Controller and the Windows clients exported as Base64 encoded X.509 certificate file, if unsure, steps 2-3 in [this](https://docs.microsoft.com/en-us/azure/azure-netapp-files/create-volumes-dual-protocol#upload-active-directory-certificate-authority-public-root-certificate) document shows how to export the certificate.
-1. Azure Subscription
+3. Azure Subscription
+4. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Resource Group created
+5. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+6. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-1. Make sure [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed.
+7. Make sure [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed.
-1. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
+8. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
 This was developed/tested on Ubuntu 18.04 LTS (bash version 4.4.20).
-1. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.
+9. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.

 # What is netappfiles-cli-dual-protocol-sample doing?